10 Fast Ways To Stop Farting Now

 6. Take Digestive Enzymes

-Digestive enzymes are another important support product to consider taking as they will help ensure proper digestion of all the foods you eat.
+Digestive enzymes are another important support product to consider as they will help ensure proper digestion of all the foods you eat.
 One of the leading causes of gas is when food sits in the stomach and begins the process of fermentation.
-When this happens, gas producing bacteria forms and this triggers the release of this gas, which eventually as you’ve come to know it, leads to farting.
+When this happens, gas-producing bacteria form, and this triggers the release of this gas, which eventually, as you’ve come to know it, leads to farting.

-By taking digestive enzymes, you’ll help ensure that the food you are eating is digested as efficiently as possible, which then means that you’ll reduce the risk that these gas-producing bacteria are not going to even enter the picture.
+By taking digestive enzymes, you’ll help ensure that the food you are eating is digested as efficiently as possible, which means that you’ll reduce the risk that these gas-producing bacteria will not even enter the picture.

-There are so many different types of digestive enzymes needed for all the various foods that you eat, that if you are short in even just one, it can be contributing to the gas that you are having.
+There are so many different types of digestive enzymes needed for the various foods you eat that if you are short on even one, it can contribute to the gas you are having.

-This is why using a very well-rounded digestive enzyme product such as Masszymes that has all the enzymes you need is so essential.
-It’ll be your best defense against the buildup of gas.
+This is why using a well-rounded digestive enzyme product such as Masszymes, which has all the enzymes you need, is essential.
+It’ll help improve your defense against the buildup of gas.

 Shortly after starting supplementation with this, you should notice a positive difference in your rate of gas formation.

-If you’ve tried all of the above and are still experiencing issues, you may want to consider seeing your doctor about potentially suffering from irritable bowel syndrome (IBS).
+If you’ve tried all of the above and still can’t stop farting, you may want to consider seeing your doctor about potentially suffering from irritable bowel syndrome (IBS).
 In those individuals who suffer from this, the buildup of gas is very common and can be quite problematic, in which case, you may need to try various medications or make some further alterations to your diet plan.

-According to studies, approximately 30% of people who experience the symptoms of IBS actually go forward and consult a physician for treatment of their IBS.
-This means that by in large, most people suffering aren’t getting the help they could be.
+According to studies, approximately 30% of people who experience the symptoms of IBS go forward and consult a physician to treat their IBS.
+This means that, by in large, most people suffering aren’t getting the help they could be.